 The results of the Scenario analysis are generally consistent with and support the conclusions developed in the more detailed review of the Central Case.
-ESI would be expected to increase incentives for resources to maintain more secure energy supplies and generally improve their ability to deliver energy supplies in real-time.
-Increases in incremental fuel inventory would drive improvements in fuel system operational outcomes that are indicative of improved reliability.
+ESI would be expected to increase incentives for resources to maintain more secure energy supplies and generally improve their ability to deliver energy supplies in real-time, through the combination of FER payments and the opportunity to sell DA energy options by supplying the new day-ahead ancillary services created by ESI.
+These impacts are observed through the strong FER and ESI ancillary service price signals created across Scenarios.
+These day-ahead new ancillary service opportunities would compensate resources for providing energy security even if they do not supply DA energy, thus increasing incentives to preserve existing energy inventories.
+These changes would drive reliability benefits and are captured in our analysis through the improvements in fuel system operational outcomes that are indicative of improved reliability.
+In addition, ESI would be expected to improve efficiency and lower production costs under stressed market conditions when the increase in energy inventory reduces energy production from less efficient suppliers and higher cost fuels.